 Flower also produces effects that are nearly instant, which makes it easy to stack doses, or take small doses every few minutes until you find relief.
 Some people find that microdosing Delta-8 is the best dosing method, which means taking small doses that offer therapeutic benefits without psychoactive effects.

 Using Delta-8-THC flower is simple.
 Flower is typically smoked, either by rolling it into a paper or packing it into a bowl on a pipe or other smoking device.
 (Of course, Delta-8 pre-rolls come ready to light up.)
-It can also be vaporized using a special dry herb vaping device, and some people even cook it into butter or oil in order to use it to make baked goods (although our Delta-8 syrup is a much easier solution for making your own edibles at home).
+It can also be vaporized using a special dry herb vaping device, and some people even cook it into butter or oil in order to use it to make baked goods.

 To use Delta-8-THC for sleep, we recommend dosing around half an hour before you want to fall asleep.
 After dosing, lie down in a quiet, dim room and try to relax—Delta-8 will do the rest.